kaizervonmaanen/kaizervonmaanen.github.io/_pages/cv.md

 title:
 ---
 <div class="header__inline" style="max-width:600px">
     <H3>⅃</H3><p>(b.
-1984, Norway) is a brazilian-norwegian.
-Decided to be an artist at the age of 7, is owned by collectors in Norway and in the UK.
-Has two murals in Glasgow, Scotland.
-Thought deep knowledge about a common artistic subject would be more useful to the art than art school so he studied environmental science.
-Art also became a means for him to find a cultural connection and identity while being a half-brazilian and half-norwegian muslim wearing all sorts of masks in different situations.
-And and a means for you to see unusual artifacts from a unusual life at a critical time in human history.</p>
+1984, Norway) decided to be an artist at 7 when his classmates were impressed by his drawing skills, and he liked the attention.
+Today he draws, paints and makes prints in various materials and techniques.
+Art also became a means for him to find a cultural identity and place in the world while being a half-Brazilian and half-Norwegian Muslim.
+Living in a multi-cultural world means showing and hiding different parts of oneself in different situations.
+So a significant amount of his work is a poetic exploration of identity as performance and conceptually in his work.
+Educated as an engineer, he also has included self-made technology deeply into his process to shave away the person from a lot of the creative process.
+And only retain the human touch as the labour involved in making the artwork.
+Putting pencil on paper, paint on canvas and so on.
+It explores the role of technology in art, its relationship to identity, and the artist's role as a producer of culture. he also does this to stylise and emphasise what influences artwork and the role influence has in the creative process.
+It is also fun that he works traditionally using a model or reference and painting it based on how it looks.
+Although due to technology, we are in a situation where someone like me can use an artistic process exclusively used by figurative painters to paint something abstract.</p>
 </div>